AugustoCVS/AugustoCVS/README.md

 ### 🗃️ 2024 Goals:

 - 💻 Become a full stack developer.
-- 👔 Become a junior developer.
-- 🎒 Keep studying to learn and improve my front-end and back-end skills.
+- 🎒 Keep studying to learn and improve my front-end (mobile and web) and back-end skills.

 ### 🖥️ Technologies: